9oelM/9oelM.github.io/content/blog/2022-02-17--detailed-summary-and-reflection-of-12-rules-for-life-a-truly-life-changing-piece/index.md

 This is the exact same thing the book _Atomic Habits_ suggests.
 If you make a habit (or in the context of this book, a _rule_ in your life), it is rather going to free you.
 For example, if you make a habit to save money, it will going to give you more freedom in buying stuffs later when you need them, while on the surface it might seem like that habit is restricting you from buying anything.

 Isn't it so ironic?
 Mere freedom doesn't grant you freedom.
 It curbs you instead.

-### Order and chaos

-Everyone, if not consciously, at least should have an underlying sense of order and chaos in the corner of their minds.
-We know when things go ''unlike the plan'.
-We know when things go ''as planned'.

-As JP mentioned, such a phenomenon is unavoidable and already everywhere.

-So what becomes important is what I do then.
-How much am I confident in surviving the world of order and chaos?
-How much am I ready and prepared in my mind to challenge myself with this?
+The connection lies in _Rule 7: Pursue what is meaningful (not what is expedient)_.
+Almost all expediency comes at a cost and is not necessary.
+You can free yourself from any rules at all, but after all, that is not meaningful and is going to limit the boundaries of what you can do, since this world is not the paradise.

 ### Happy vs Good